-Learn the skills to work as a Hebrew School teacher's aide, in our Shorashim program, youth group, or on Shabbat mornings as a Junior Congregation Leader.
+Learn the skills to work as a grades K-6 teacher's aide, in our Shorashim program, youth group, or on Shabbat mornings as a Shabbat No'ar Leader.
 The word madrich means "guide" or "instuctor."
-Teens can earn Madrichim Certification by attending madrichim classes and workshops, observing classes and working as a madrich/a.
+Teens can earn Madrichim Certification by attending madrichim classes and workshops, and observing classes.

 Contact Education Director eddirector [at] betamshalom [dot] org (Abby Reiken) for more information.

 The teens will explore Jewish journeys of the past to better understand who we are today.
 The course will include aspects of Jewish history from the 1880's to the 1920's in Europe and America.
 The students will discover how Jewish values guided our ancestors' activism.
 Through discussions, text study, and small group projects, we will learn from our ancestors how we can respond to similar challenges today, such as immigration and labor laws.
 We are redesigning our 8th and 9th grade courses.
 In 2016-2017 the 9th graders will study the Holocaust, Jews in the Civil Rights Movement, and Jewish Social Justice in America.